SS Empire Asquith: Wartime

 Empire Asquith was a member of Convoy SC 167, which departed Halifax, Nova Scotia in mid February 1944 and arrived at Liverpool on 2 March.
 She was carrying a cargo of lumber bound for the Tyne.

 Postwar

 In 1946, management of Empire Asquith passed to Counties Ship Management (CSM).
 She was sold to the Brockley Hill Steamship Co Ltd in 1947, operating under CSM's management, and renamed to replace a previous SS Brockley Hill that had been sunk in 1941.
 In 1950 she was sold to Vandar Shipping Co Ltd who placed her under the management of Ivanovich & Co Ltd. She was sold to Crest Shipping Co in 1951 and was renamed Starcrest, remaining under Ivanovich's management.
 In 1957, she was sold to the Compagnia Navigazione Phoenix, Panama and renamed Argosy, being sold to the Codemar Compagnia de Empresas Maritimas, Panama the following year.
 In 1960, she was sold to Ipar Transport Co, Istanbul and was renamed Nezihi Ipar.
-The ship was laid up in Istanbul in 1962 and scrapped at Haliç in September of 1970.
+The ship was laid up in Istanbul in 1962 and scrapped at Haliç in September 1970.